 John’s score for We The People was performed on the steps of the U.S. Capitol for the bicentennial of the Constitution.
 His songs and orchestrations were heard on Broadway in The Madwoman Of Central Park West starring Phyllis Newman and directed by Arthur Laurents.
 Till (book, music and lyrics) was selected for development and presentation by the O’Neill Center’s Music Theater Conference.
 Mama (music and lyrics; starring Celeste Holm) was presented by the Studio Arena (Buffalo) and Starshine, a Civil War romance (music and lyrics) was seen at Theatre by The Sea (Portsmouth, New Hampshire).

 John has composed many original scores for straight plays, including A Midsummer Night's Dream (Philadelphia's Walnut Street Theatre), The Diary of a Scoundrel (Boston's Huntington), The Taming Of The Shrew (Syracuse Stage), and The Country Wife (New Jersey Shakespeare Festival).
-John has written over twenty musical shows for young audiences, several for television. with his late wife, author Josée Clerens, John he wrote Sparky Fights Back, a best-selling book about their miraculous dog.
+John has written over twenty musical shows for young audiences, several for television.
+John and his late wife Josée Clerens wrote Sparky Fights Back, a best-selling book about their miraculous dog.

 Hadleyburg - Musical based on "The Man That Corrupted